siemens/jailhouse/README.md

 ---------------------------

 Similarly like x86, Jailhouse can be tried out in a completely emulated ARM64 (aarch64) environment under QEMU.
-QEMU version 2.10 and the following patch are
-required: https://patchwork.ozlabs.org/patch/817339.
-Later versions of QEMU should include a corresponding fix.
+QEMU version 3.0 or later is required.

 Start the QEMU machine like this: